Use space to open navigation items

 Gaming Plan of Management

-All venues must have their completed GPOM in place by 1 September 2024.
+All venues must have a completed GPOM.

-From the commencement of the Regulation on 1 July 2024, venues will not be required to have GPOMs approved by ILGA or L&GNSW.
+Venues are no longer required to have GPOMs approved by ILGA or L&GNSW.

 Internal gaming machine and cash dispensing facility signage and cash dispensing location changes